guereslib/ten-reproducible-research-things/content/00-intro.md

 Replicating studies with new data is expensive, for this reason computationally reproducible research is recommended as a way to assess the validity and rigor of scientific results<sup>(1,2)</sup>.
 Research is considered reproducible when others can reproduce results of a study with only the original data, code, conditions and documentation<sup>(1)</sup>.

-Reproducible research has most of the advantages of replicating studies without the financial and time burden associated with collecting new data.
+Reproducible research has most of the advantages of replicating studies without the financial and time burden associated with collecting new data<sup>(2)</sup>.
 It is the by-product of care and attention to detail throughout the research process and seen as a minimum standard that all researchers should strive for<sup>(1)</sup>.

 ##### Video: Why reproducible research?
 <div style="padding:56.25% 0 0 0;position:relative;"><iframe src="https://player.vimeo.com/video/766353650?h=fb39c9c8a8&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen style="position:absolute;top:0;left:0;width:80%;height:80%;" title="Reproducible Research Tutorial"></iframe></div><script src="https://player.vimeo.com/api/player.js"></script>